CMakePackageRegistry/fetch_microchip-samd51-csp/README.md

 - microchip::samd51::csp (ALIAS microchip-samd51-csp)

 # Cmake options
-- `SAMD51HeaderVersion` either [1,2] where v1 is Atmel style and v2 is Microchip style (i.e. After acquisition and remoes the bit-struct registers types but has all latest features)
+- `MCU_SAM_HeaderVersion` either [1,2] where v1 is Atmel style and v2 is Microchip style (i.e. After acquisition and remoes the bit-struct registers types but has all latest features)
-- `MCU` either [samd51g19a,samd51j18a,samd51j19a,samd51j20a,samd51n19a,samd51n20a,samd51p19a,samd51p20a] specifying the taregt MCU being compiled for
+- `MCU_ID` either [samd51g19a,samd51j18a,samd51j19a,samd51j20a,samd51n19a,samd51n20a,samd51p19a,samd51p20a] specifying the taregt MCU_ID being compiled for
-- `MCURunsFrom` either [flash,sram] **TODO: only flash tesed on samd51j19a target**
+- `MCU_RunsFrom` either [flash,sram] **TODO: only flash tesed on samd51j19a target**
-- `MCUFlashPartition` either [app,boot] determining flash storage partition from boot (0x0) or app (0x2000) for bootloader based target **TODO: Configure app/bootloader address**
+- `MCU_FlashPartition` either [app,boot] determining flash storage partition from boot (0x0) or app (0x2000) for bootloader based target **TODO: Configure app/bootloader address**